Atlanta Special Trk 20 Bukka White (Booker T. White) Recorded: Memphis, Tennessee Album: Parchman Farm - Roots RTS 33055 [email protected]

 I'm sorry, sorry, sorry, left my Lord, Lord, Lord, Lord!

-When I fell back in Atlanta, Old lived, last name Miss Ester.
-She said, 'Son, I one of your records Atlanta, Georgia.
-Said, 'Can you play it,
+When I fell in Atlanta, Georgia Old lived, last name Miss Ester.
+She said, 'Son, I heard one of records Atlanta, Georgia.
+Said, you play it, now?'

-I reached back in my case and pulled m'old raggedy out.
-So glad to get home I commenced to playin' this for Aunt Ester.
+I back in my guitar case and m'old raggedy guitar out.
+So to get back home I commenced to playin' song for Aunt Ester.

-I dropped my an I dropped my food.
-I said, 'Now, I got to ride this back'.
+I dropped my head an I my food.
+I said, 'Now, I got to this train back'.
 She said, 'Son, what is I said, 'Well, Ester.'
 I said, got to go.'

 (guitar- tight)

-Aunt Ester 'Would I know that train if I hear it?'
-She said, too young, you don't know nothin' too about hoboin'.
+Aunt ask-ed 'Would I that train if I could hear it?'
+She said, 'You're too young, you know nothin' too about hoboin'.

-I said, 'Well, I ya Aunt Ester, if I can hear the bell on this I could tell you mo' it.'
+I said, 'Well, I tell ya Ester, if I can hear the bell on train I could tell you mo' it.'

-that train jumped to the fifteen mile curve, a bell will you a toll like this:
+When that train jumped to the fifteen curve, a will give you a toll like this:

 (guitar- tolling)